 Avatars are a fun and effective way for your guests to explore your virtual venue, visit individual booths and stands, and network with other participants.
 If the virtual event can be streamed into the app, your attendees can share, like, and comment on related posts as well as interact in real-time with speakers, sponsors, and vendors.

 If you are looking to integrate your virtual event with the most popular social media platforms, such as LinkedIn and Facebook, then these apps are a great tool to achieve it in a smooth, seamless, and convenient way.

 Event Technology: Conclusion

 Whether engagement, lead generation, or monetisation is your goal, there’s event technology out there to help you reach your event objectives.
-With virtual and hybrid events becoming the new ‘normal’, keeping up with event tech trends is an important aspect of any event strategy.

 If you’d like a hand integrating the latest tech into your virtual or hybrid event, get in touch.
 We build events around you using the latest tech, brand-led content, and seamless production.